carnegiemellonracing/driverless-docker/README.md

 Check out [this](https://docs.google.com/presentation/d/1i58fbb-e5uO1mVOff-ncIiogv28kOKN-KCW4cd_dVA8/edit?usp=sharing) google slide deck for more info (need access to CMR GDrive)

+>[!NOTE]
+><details>
+><summary> Click me to see more! </summary>
+>
-Docker is a way to manage "containers" of software.
+>Docker is a way to manage "containers" of software.
 These "containers" are simply a set of packages and files (could be as simple as a single executable or as complex as an operating system with a Python and c++ installation and various files and programs).
+>

-It allows you to quickly get started working with Git, ROS2, CMR Pipelines, etc… Don't have to worry about installing and fixing all of the dependencies!
+>It allows you to quickly get started working with Git, ROS2, CMR Pipelines, etc… Don't have to worry about installing and fixing all of the dependencies!
+>

-Essentially, we use Docker for a few reasons:
+>Essentially, we use Docker for a few reasons:
+>

-- Standard development environment
+>  - Standard development environment
-  - Packages, OS, etc… allows us to run our codebase under a set of “standard conditions”
+>  - Packages, OS, etc… allows us to run our codebase under a set of “standard conditions”
-  - GitHub Repository (our codebase)
+>  - GitHub Repository (our codebase)
-- Convenience
+> - Convenience
-  - **You can start a container on your laptop, a random PC, or any other device and have access to the versions, packages, etc… that you need!**
+>  - **You can start a container on your laptop, a random PC, or any other device and have access to the versions, packages, etc… that you need!**
+>
+></details>

 ## Prerequisites: